briancaffey/django-postgres-vue-gitlab-ecs/README.md

 First, copy `.env.template` to a new file in the project's root directory called `.env`.
 This file will be read by `docker-compose` in the next step.
 Adjust any of the values in this file if needed, or add new variables for any secret information you need to pass to docker-compose (or to docker containers).

+## Current Project Goals

+Currently I am working on replacing CloudFormation with CDK for infrastructure and deployment.

 ### Social Authentication Keys

 To use social sign on in development, you will need to create an application with the given provider.